 Adventures - In the city and beyond

-For those seeking adventure within the city, options include indoor climbing, white-water rafting, ice-skating or swimming in a state of the art, Olympic sized pool.
-However, Cardiff has got to be one of the UK’s best-placed cities for easy access to great outdoors.
+For those seeking adventure within the city, there are plenty of options indoors, including climbing, white-water rafting, ice-skating or swimming in a state-of-the-art Olympic sized pool.
+But Cardiff also has to be one of the UK’s best-placed cities for easy access to great outdoors.
 You can enjoy surfing, coasteering or simply sunbathing at world-class beaches, or head to the Brecon Beacons National Park for biking, hiking or horse riding - all within an hour’s drive from the city centre.